 Checking your paper for correct grammar and punctuation is another aspect of revising for surface-level issues.
 You may find it is difficult to identify grammar and punctuation errors in your own writing, primarily because when you read your own work, you may have the tendency to fill in words and punctuation marks that are missing from the text.
 In addition, you may rely on spell check to identify and correct many of these errors for you.
 Although spell check and other word processor grammatical tools are useful, they will not catch every error, nor will they always provide the best solution to correct errors.
-Therefore, you need to have the skills to identify and correct errors without relying on your word processor.
-You will find a proofreading checklist on the following page.
+This is also true of digital writing assistance tools available online, such as Grammarly.
+Therefore, you need to develop strategies to identify and correct errors without relying on these tools.
+The textbox below provides some of these proofreading strategies.
+Chapter Ten provides in-depth information regarding correct grammar and punctuation usage, as well as strategies for correcting common errors.